 Nightingale started her graduate degree at ISU in August 2015.
-She has high praise for both her university and her project adviser, Associate Professor Peter Savolainen of ISU’s CCEE Department.
+She has high praise for both her university and her project advisor, Associate Professor Peter Savolainen of ISU’s CCEE Department.

-“I knew that having a strong mentor and adviser would be the number one thing that would take me through grad school and not only let me just get by but truly succeed,” Nightingale said.
-“So I think that I definitely made the right choice in not only coming to Iowa State but also having Dr. Savolainen as my adviser.”
+“I knew that having a strong mentor and advisor would be the number one thing that would take me through grad school and not only let me just get by but truly succeed,” Nightingale said.
+“So I think that I definitely made the right choice in not only coming to Iowa State but also having Dr. Savolainen as my advisor.”

 Thompson echoes that idea.

 “When I started I knew the basics about conducting a research project, but it was just the tip of the iceberg,” Thompson said.
 “There is still a lot to learn, but the guidance that I’ve received while here has put my understanding of the subject on the fast track.”

 Thompson currently conducts research at InTrans for the Michigan Department of Transportation (MDOT).
 She analyses large amounts of data to develop crash prediction models and cost/benefit ratios for safety measures.
 She also weighs the cost of different safety measures and the effectiveness after installation.